Premium windsock for paragliding, hang gliding, & skydiving

 If the sock fails from a manufacturing defect such as a reinforcing tube failure or a seam failure during its useful life, please send it back to us and we will fix it at no charge.
 Unfortunately, we cannot warrant these socks if they have been misused or left out in the sun.
 The Crappie Pole has no warranty because it is so easy to damage.

-4. If you have a lot of traffic or the area is subject to light and variable winds, multiple windsocks near the corners of the LZ are more effective.
+6. If you have a lot of traffic or the area is subject to light and variable winds, place multiple windsocks near the corners of the LZ.

-7. When extending the Crappie Pole to full length, pull on the telescoping sections gently.
+9. When extending the Crappie Pole to full length, pull on the telescoping sections gently.
 If the sections are not firm, the pole may later collapse.
-If you pull too hard on the sections, they will come RIGHT OUT and you will have to completely disassemble the pole.
+If you pull too hard on the sections, they may come right out or break.
+If they come out you will have to disassemble the pole.

-8. When putting the windsock away, take the Crappie pole out of the PVC pipe before collapsing it.
-Keeping the pole vertical, firmly rest the butt of the pole on the ground then twist the opposing sections gently starting at the section closest to the base.
-Let the sections slide gently down into the pole base.
+10. When putting the windsock away, take the Crappie pole out of the PVC pipe before collapsing it.
+Keeping the pole vertical, firmly rest the butt of the pole on the ground.
+Starting at the lowest section, slightly twist the opposing sections and let them slide into the pole base.
 REMEMBER: THE WALLS OF THE POLE ARE DELICATE.
 They must be so in order for the windsock to be as sensitive as it is.
 NEVER LET ANYONE JAMB THE POLE SECTIONS TOGETHER.
 This is the surest way to ruin the Crappie pole.
-If the base cap on the crappie pole falls or gets lost, use duct-tape to seal the end of the pole.
-We recommend that ONLY pilots or knowledgeable people setup and dismantle the sock.
-It is fragile!

-10. THIS IS *NOT* A PERMANENT WINDSOCK!
+14. THIS IS *NOT* A PERMANENT WINDSOCK!
 ALWAYS TAKE IT DOWN AFTER USE.
-DO NOT STORE THE WINDSOCK IN A DAMP LOCATION, ESPECIALLY NEXT TO A STEEL STAKE.
+DO NOT FOLD THE WINDSOCK – IT NEEDS TO BE "MESSY" IN ORDER TO WORK PROPERLY.

 How the windsock functions

 The Southwest Airsports windsock is ultra sensitive to the slightest breeze.
 The very thin Crappie pole bends slightly from the weight of the sock.
-This ensures that the sock is always hanging and not touching the pole and that the sock and pole are unlikely to become tangled together.
+This ensures that the sock is always hanging and not touching the pole.

 Testimonial from a hang glider pilot,